dataplayground/ci/README.md

  - Is the grouping supposed to be used like this e.g. to include a final overview?
  - Is it good practice to spread ci-config over the modules e.g. to move 'unit.yml' to the project? e.g. like here where CI resides in a different GIT than the actual project to be compiled.
  - How can I match any (feature) branch as a git resource?
+ - How to see what is "exactly going on" if I am inside a container - where do I find the logs of sbt whilst they are streamed to the frontend?

 # Open TODOs
  - try deployment